-Compliance Requirements Project-based rental assistance provides grants for rental assistance to the owners of existing structures, where the owner agrees to lease the subsidized units to participants.
-Participants do not retain rental assistance if they move.
-Unless waived by HUD, any building or structure assisted with funds under HOPWA must be maintained as a facility to provide housing or assistance for individuals with HIV or AIDS: (a) for a period of not less than ten years, in the case of assistance provided under an activity eligible under 24 CFR sections 574.300(b)(3) - (4) involving new construction, substantial rehabilitation, or acquisition of a building or structure; or (b) for a period of not less than three years in cases involving nonsubstantial rehabilitation or repair of a building or structure (24 CFR sections 574.310(c)(1) - (2)).
+Compliance Requirements Project-based rental assistance provides a subsidy to a unit specifically reserved for HOPWA-eligible households by paying for the operating costs of the unit.
+Households do not retain the rental assistance if they move.
+Unless waived by HUD, any building or structure acquired, constructed, rehabilitated, or repaired with HOPWA funds must be maintained as a facility to provide housing or assistance for individuals with HIV or AIDS: (a) for a period of not less than ten years, in the case of assistance provided under an activity eligible under 24 CFR sections 574.300(b)(3)-(4) involving new construction, substantial rehabilitation, or acquisition of a building or structure; or (b) for a period of not less than three years in cases involving non-substantial rehabilitation or repair of a building or structure (24 CFR sections 574.310(c)(1)-(2)).

-Audit Objectives Determine whether the project sponsor is receiving the proper amount of assistance and is maintaining the assisted buildings and structures for participants for the stipulated periods.
+Audit Objectives Determine whether the project sponsor is receiving the proper amount of assistance and is maintaining the assisted buildings and structures for eligible households for the stipulated periods.

-a.
-Identify the buildings or structures assisted with HOPWA funds and verify their use.

-- b.
-Examine related agreements to verify that the structures are to provide housing or assistance for the stipulated number of years when new construction, substantial rehabilitation, acquisition, or nonsubstantial rehabilitation was involved. - c.
+- a.
+Obtain a listing of the buildings or structures acquired, rehabilitated, constructed, or repaired with HOPWA funds and verify their use. - b.
+Examine related agreements to verify that the structures are to provide housing or assistance for the stipulated number of years when new construction, substantial rehabilitation, acquisition, or non-substantial rehabilitation was involved. - c.
 Verify from documentation or by observation that the required rehabilitation was performed if the project was accepted for occupancy during the audit period.